 - Seeking out contacts who would share your links in exchange for your sharing theirs

 - Hosting events

-Domain authority is a number given to you by Google which essentially works as a grade.
-With a scale of 1-100, Google gives preference to websites with higher authority.
+Domain authority is an arbitrary number assigned by SEO tools which essentially works as a grade.
+We assume that Google gives preference to websites with higher authority.
 There are several aspects that can affect your domain authority score including:

 - How long you’ve had your domain name (longer is better)

 - History of your domain name